lukebeddow/gripper-arduino/README.md

   // non-interruptible homing sequence, required to calibrate motors mygripper.homingSequence();

-  // setup serial connection, in this case bluetooth on serial2 Serial2.begin(115200);
+  // setup serial connection, Serial2 is hardcoded in GripperCommunication as a global Serial2.begin(115200);
 }